-Here’s an example of a school leader who not only modeled new behaviors, but worked hard with her team to gather data and then used the results to improve.
+Here’s an example of a leader who not only modeled new behaviors, but worked hard with her team to gather data and then used the results to improve.
 Ms. Underwood is the principal of Pepperhill Elementary School in Charleston, South Carolina.
 Both the employee engagement and parent satisfaction surveys are administered in her school district.

 From day one, Ms. Underwood’s school had the highest number of responses for both surveys, with almost 100 percent returned from parents.
 She also leads the district with some of the best results on those surveys.